MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-terms-and-definitions.md

 - **Subscription**

   Subscription is a request for a copy of a publication to be delivered to a Subscriber.
-A subscription defines what publication will be received, where and when.
+A subscription defines what publication will be received, where, and when.
 There are two types of subscriptions: push and pull.

 - **Push subscription**